Do You Drive for Uber or Lyft? Your Policy May Not Pay If the Accident Is Your Fault

 So, let’s talk specifically about Uber.
 Does Uber compensate for accidents?

 Uber does compensate for accidents — if your app is turned on and you are actively driving for Uber.
 If your app is set to available, but you have not picked up a ride request, Uber will still compensate for the accident only if your personal insurance does not cover it.
 File a claim with your personal insurance first.
-If that falls through, reach out to Uber.
+If that falls through, reach out to a Springfield personal injury lawyer.

 If you are driving for Uber and you get into an accident, make sure to contact the police so that an official accident report can be filed.
 Take lots of pictures of the scene, especially any injuries and damage to the vehicles involved.
-Finally, look for legal representation.
+In case of any injuries, consider consulting a Springfield burn injury lawyer for legal guidance.
+Finally, look for legal representation appropriate to your situation.

 Our team of attorneys at Cava Law Firm are compassionate and understanding.
 We’ve covered many automobile accident cases, including those involving Uber and Lyft drivers.
 We can handle communications with both your personal insurance company and Uber and Lyft, to ensure you get the coverage you need.